Your life after the military: 4 ways to secure your future

 Make sure you’re getting your benefits

 If you’ve been injured in combat and now live with physical, mental or both types of injuries then as a veteran, you’re entitled to compensation – you can check out the VA rating table here.
 However, these benefits and compensations are done using a rating system that often leaves veterans confused, short-changed and struggling to make ends meet.
 So, make sure that you’re getting the benefits and compensation that you’re entitled to.
-If you don’t agree with the decision that’s been made then contact a VA attorney as soon as possible.
+If you don’t agree with the decision that’s been made then contact a veterans disability law firm like Stone Rose Law here as soon as possible.

 Maintain your military ties